|

 people would not let me dig there even when I promised to lift

-"turf" carefully and return it so that no one would know.
+turf carefully and return it so that no one would know.
 So

-the targets had to be placed above ground.
+my targets had to be placed above ground.

 Surprisingly,

-is heavy, but lighter than anticipated with a small search-head
+is heavy with a small search-head

 low-volume - but nothing that could not be addressed).
 Also,

-but on this model you could not turn-on the GPR on its own.
+models had the metal-detector and GPR separately operated but on this model you could not turn-on the GPR on its own.

 metal-detector indication.
-So the user-interface is by interpreting
+So the user-interface involved interpreting

 with no metal content - but they are more myth than reality